kostyrev/workstation/README.md

 ### Behind NTLM proxy
 At my work one cannot simply install git, ansible.
-One have to install cntlm to be able to download all the packages.
+One have to configure some sort of a proxy server (I prefer cntlm) to be able to download any packages.
 So it goes like this:
   - manually configure Mozilla's proxy settings to point to corporate proxy
   - download https://github.com/kostyrevaa/workstation/archive/master.zip